 But a divided understanding of the world leads to divided movements, with labour struggles and liberation campaigns keeping their distance from each other.
 Today, activists from a range of campaigns see the need for a joint understanding of how exploitation and oppression are constituted together, and demand unity in the struggles against them.

-Join this one day conference to explore the interface of Marxist ideas, Social Reproduction Theory and struggles aimed at transforming everyday life outside of traditional work: education, women’s liberation, against racism in our cities and borders, and against the pervasive neoliberal pressure of personal branding.
+Join this one day conference to explore how Marxism can help us make sense of and transform everyday life.
+We’ll be talking about education, gender, racism in our cities and borders, and the pervasive neoliberal pressure of personal branding.

 “The revenge of every day life…” is a one day conference that will bring together anti-capitalists from a range of revolutionary perspectives to discuss how capital is changing the world around us, and how to fight back.